CorneaCare Logo

 Environmental conditions that affect dry eye disease

-Your overall physical and mental health are important in your lifestyle, and in your eye care.10 Several eye conditions can impact DED.
-For example, most currently available eye drops contain benzalkonium chloride (BAK), a preservative that prolongs the shelf-life of eye drops, but can be toxic to the ocular surface.
-You may be on eye drops for glaucoma, or for eye surgery.
-It’s important to discuss the impact of drops on your ocular surface with your eye doctor, and explore alternative treatment options if needed.
+Your overall physical and mental health are important in your lifestyle, and in your eye care.10 Several eye conditions can impact dry eye disease.
+For example, many eye drops contain benzalkonium chloride (BAK), a preservative that can be toxic to the ocular surface.

 Starter eyelid hygiene plan 1